Navillus-BV/navillus-dev/src/data/pages/home.md

         content:
           Whether you already have a development team or are still in the planning phase, we can help you design your tech stack.
-  - template: contact-block
-    title: JAMSTACK DEVELOPERS FOR HIRE
-    subtitle: Get in Touch
-    id: contact
-    content:
-      We love what we do and are always up for an interesting conversation, whether you're ready to get started or just have a few questions.
-    alt: false
 ---